 Local businesses are stepping up to keep us safe.
 That’s why we have to do our part.
 Wear a mask; Keep your distance; Wash and sanitize your hands.
 It’s a responsibility we all share - and it’s the only way for Massachusetts to stay open.

 Local is more than a place.
 It’s who we are.
 Fact is, we are all local, and that’s why we need to support our main streets and downtowns this holiday season – and beyond.
-Filmed right here in Massachusetts, our TV spot is a rallying cry for a new movement to preserve the way of life we know and love.
+We filmed real businesses right here in Massachusetts, at locations including Stockbridge, Northampton, Worcester, Springfield, Boylston, Boston, Amesbury, Quincy, Falmouth, and New Bedford.
+Our TV spot is a rallying cry for a new movement to preserve the way of life we know and love.

 This production followed all safety protocols (of course).